BekmurzinTimur/chat-app/README.md

 1. Clone the repository.
 2. Navigate to the `server` directory and run `npm install`.
 3. Start the server by running `npm start / node server.js`.
+Make sure port 4000 is not in use.
 4. Navigate to the root directory and run `npm install`.
 5. Start the React application by running `npm run dev`.
 6. Open `http://localhost:5173/`.